-The plan of the airbase in Szprotawa is very similar to the one of Brand, in the territory of the former German Democratic Republic, and less than two hours to the northwest of this site in Poland (see this chapter).
+The plan of the airbase in Szprotawa is very similar to the one of Brand in the former German Democratic Republic, less than two hours to the northwest of this site in Poland (see this chapter).
 The orientation of the runway is similar, there are aircraft shelters to the south, and about .75 miles southeast of the airport it is possible to find a major storage area, which includes a bunker for atomic warheads.
 The connection road is today publicly accessible, and the typical Soviet concrete slabs are holding on in their place still today, allowing a convenient access by car.

-The area of the base storage was heavily guarded, and much of the original buildings and fence, including the original gates, are still in place.
+The area of the nuclear storage was heavily guarded, and much of the original buildings and fence, including the original gates, is still in place.
 The reason for that is a private business operating these days in the area.
 This is both good an bad, for most buildings are reasonably well preserved – i.e. in better condition than in similar, but totally abandoned sites – but they are surrounded by deposits of coal, heavy mechanical components and industry materials and machinery.

 Above all, you cannot access the place freely, for there are trucks going in and out and workers moving around.